QuiltMC/quilt-mappings/README.md

 ## Usage
 ### A Minecraft mod using Loom
-To use Quilt Mappings in a Fabric or Quilt mod, use the official [Quilt Mappings on Loom](https://github.com/QuiltMC/quilt-mappings-on-loom) Gradle plugin.
+To use Quilt Mappings in a Fabric or Quilt mod use the official [Quilt Mappings on Loom](https://github.com/QuiltMC/quilt-mappings-on-loom) (QMoL) Gradle plugin.

+### Fabric-Loom support
+This extra code is only needed if you are using Fabric Loom; the QMoL plugin is applied by default on Quilt.

 `settings.gradle`:
 ```groovy